SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/SeeeduinoV4.2.md

 !!!Note
     This part is based on Arduino 1.6.9 under Windows 10.

-First of all , you need to Install an Arduino Software.
+First of all, you need to Install an Arduino Software.

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeeduino_Stalker_V3_1/master/images/Download_IDE.png)](https://www.arduino.cc/en/Main/Software)